 How to use matcha powder in baked goods?
 Energize your day with this healthy matcha muffin recipe, aka green muffins.
 I can't wait to hear how you enjoy these matcha muffins!

 Here's a morning wake-up recipe guaranteed to brighten up your morning!
-Learn how to use matcha powder to make these deliciously energizing green muffins.
+Use matcha for baking to make these deliciously energizing green tea muffins.
+Baking with matcha is easy, especially when you whip up this matcha muffins recipe featuring banana and maple syrup.
+Welcome to Amy's healthy baking class!

-Earlier this year, I had food sensitivity testing done (which is when I came up with my Almond Raspberry Banana Baked Rice recipe!).
-Coffee, one of my greatest loves, was one of the foods I tested sensitive to.
 The test results confirmed what I'd already known in my gut (pun intended!) for awhile: Before the test, I was drinking several cups of coffee a day, and I'd often get horrible stomaches after.
 I'd sometimes get reflux, too.

 I've spent the past several months experimenting with what type and amount of coffee I can tolerate.
 I've now found that I can have a shot of espresso or a latte many days, but I usually need to cap my coffee intake at a couple of beverages.
 And while I do sip the occasional cup of coffee, my body better tolerates espresso-based drinks.

 The beauty of food sensitivities is that all of this changes with time, so maybe my coffee tolerance will increase in the future!
 (Want to know more about food sensitivities?
 Read my "What Does It Mean to Have Food Sensitivities?" article for Sonima.com.)